 If you’re using a different video streaming software or a hardware encoder, those instructions can still be adapted to your situation.

 Adaptive video players

 The key feature that goes alongside multi-bitrate streaming is an adaptive video player.
 Using an adaptive player means that the player will automatically assess a viewer’s internet speed on an ongoing basis.

 If their speed decreases, the player will request a lower-bitrate version of the feed.
-If their speed increases, quality will increase.
+If their speed increases, the quality will increase.
 This happens automatically, without user input.
 Using an adaptive video player is essential, and ensures every viewer has the best possible QoE at any given time.

 Hopefully, this overview has helped you understand the factors that go into a quality live stream.
 Harnessing these elements correctly can boost your video quality, and more importantly, increase the QoE for your viewers.
 That’s a win-win.

 All this, of course, requires an online video platform.
-If you’re interested in testing out a live streaming platform today, sign up for the DaCast free trial.
+If you’re interested in testing out a live streaming platform today, sign up for the Dacast free trial.
 We don’t need your credit card details to sign up.
-The free trial lasts for 30-days, and provides access to nearly every DaCast feature.
+The free trial lasts for 30-days and provides access to nearly every Dacast feature.

 Click the button below to sign up and give it a try!

 Any questions, comments, or ideas?
 Let us know in the comments section below!
 And for regular tips on live streaming and exclusive offers, feel free to join our LinkedIn group.
 Thanks for reading, and as always, best of luck with your live streams!